abdelrahman-e/robot-movement-app/README.md

 ### Backend

-* POSITION must be sent in the script in the first line
+* POSITION must be sent in the script in the first line, and it's assumed to be x y
+* x is X axis so EAST and WEST movement, and y is Y axis, so North and South
 * The robot won't move if the forward commands exceeds grid dimensions
-* x is X axis so EAST and WEST movement, and y is Y axis, so North and South
 * Directions and commands must be sent similar to the ENUMS, otherwise a 400 status code is returned

 ### Frontend